thomaslenaour/ytrack/subjects/recursive/README.md

 ### Instructions

-Create a `factorial` function which calculates the factorial of the number passed as an argument.
+Create a `factorial` function which calculates and return the factorial of the number passed as an argument.

 `factorial` with the following available parameters: